-From 1942 to 1945 Hemingway chose not to write.
+From 1942 to 1945, Hemingway chose not to write.
 His reputation suffered because of it, as did his outlook on life.
-His friends, including WB Yeats and Ford Madox Ford died and Mary Welsh had an ectopic pregnancy.
-He published Across the River and into the Trees to negative reviews in 1950.
-It was inspired by a supposedly platonic relationship he had with a nineteen year old in Venice.
-Hemingway wrote For Whom the Bell Tolls in Cuba, as well as the United States.
-After its publication it became a best-seller.
-It was nominated, but did not receive, the Pulitzer Prize.
+His friends, including WB Yeats and Ford Madox Ford, died, and Mary Welsh had an ectopic pregnancy.
+He published ‘Across the River’ and ‘into the Trees’ to negative reviews in 1950.
+It was inspired by a supposedly platonic relationship he had with a nineteen-year-old in Venice.
+Hemingway wrote ‘For Whom the Bell Tolls’ in Cuba, as well as the United States.
+After its publication, it became a best-seller.
+It was nominated but did not receive the Pulitzer Prize.

-In 1952, The Old Man and the Sea was chosen as a book-of-the-month selection and won Hemingway the Pulitzer.
-It was followed in 1954 with the Novel Prize in Literature.
+In 1952, ‘The Old Man and the Sea’ were chosen as a book-of-the-month selection and won Hemingway the Pulitzer.
+It was followed in 1954 by the Novel Prize in Literature.

 Hemingway was involved in a plane crash in 1954 which almost cost him his life.
 He was bedridden for several months.
-He continued to fall ill over the next years, still suffering from the plane crash injuries.
-He mostly finished his memoir A Moveable Feast in 1959.
+He continued to fall ill over the next years, still suffering from plane crash injuries.
+While recovering, Hemingway suffered from depression and was treated for conditions such as high blood pressure and liver disease.
+He mostly finished the manuscript of his memoir ‘A Moveable Feast’ in 1959.
 Hemingway’s mental state was deteriorating towards the end of the 1950s.
-He was treated at the Mayo Clinic, with electroconvulsive therapy.
-He ended his own life in July of 1961 in Ketchum, Idaho.
+He was treated at the Mayo Clinic with electroconvulsive therapy.
+He committed suicide in July 21 of 1961 in Ketchum, Idaho.

-Influence from other Writers
+Influence from Other Writers